jwtk/jjwt/README.md

 1. Jackson: This will automatically be used if you specify `io.jsonwebtoken:jjwt-jackson` as a project runtime dependency.
 Jackson supports POJOs as claims with full marshaling/unmarshaling as necessary.

+2. Gson: This will automatically be used if you specify `io.jsonwebtoken:jjwt-gson` as a project runtime dependency.
+   Gson also supports POJOs as claims with full marshaling/unmarshaling as necessary.

-2. JSON-Java (`org.json`): This will be used automatically if you specify `io.jsonwebtoken:jjwt-orgjson` as a project runtime dependency.
+3. JSON-Java (`org.json`): This will be used automatically if you specify `io.jsonwebtoken:jjwt-orgjson` as a project runtime dependency.

    **NOTE:** `org.json` APIs are natively enabled in Android environments so this is the recommended JSON processor for Android applications _unless_ you want to use POJOs as claims.
 The `org.json` library supports simple Object-to-JSON marshaling, but it *does not* support JSON-to-Object unmarshalling.

-**If you want to use POJOs as claim values, use the `io.jsonwebtoken:jjwt-jackson` dependency** (or implement your own Serializer and Deserializer if desired).  **But beware**, Jackson will force a sizable (> 1 MB) dependency to an Android application thus increasing the app download size for mobile users.
+**If you want to use POJOs as claim values, use either the `io.jsonwebtoken:jjwt-jackson` or `io.jsonwebtoken:jjwt-gson` dependency** (or implement your own Serializer and Deserializer if desired). **But beware**, Jackson will force a sizable (> 1 MB) dependency to an Android application thus increasing the app download size for mobile users.

 <a name="json-custom"></a>
 ### Custom JSON Processor